FarmDyn/documentation/docs/methodology/gui.md

 ![](../media/image302.png)

-When *show results* are clicked the interface the results in tables:
+When *show results* are clicked the interface presents the results in tables:

 ![](../media/image303.png)